 Total Expense Ratio (TER)

-The first thing you need is to pay attention to the Total Expense Ratio (TER) of the fund.
 As mentioned before, the cost is the most important factor.
-In fact, it’s the only factor of performance that you can really control.
-If two funds have the same index but different cost, the one with the lowest cost will return the most.
-There can be large difference in cost between different ETF for the same index.
-And you will find that ETFs have generally lower TER than similar mutual funds.
-But it’s not a very significant difference.
+It is the only factor of performance that you can control.
+If two funds have the same index but different fees, the one with the lowest fee will return the most.
+There can be large differences in fees between different ETFs for the same index.
+And you will find that ETFs generally have lower TER than similar mutual funds.
+But it is not a very significant difference.

 Accumulating vs Distributing